makerdao/community/governance/votes/Executive vote - October 5, 2022.md

 ## Executive Summary

-If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
+If this executive proposal passes, the following **addition** will be made to the Maker Protocol:
 - Monetalis Clydesdale (MIP65) will be onboarded as a new vault type, RWA-007, as detailed below.

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol: